Invisible-Computers/image-gallery/HowToBuildAnApp.md

 #### JWT Login url

-The user will be attempting to log in by POSTING a JWT to your **login url**.
+When the users opens your settings page via the Invisible-Computers app, they will be posting a JWT to your **login url**.
 The token contains the following values:
 * `user_id`
 * `developer_id`